Miguel de la Espriella

+Noble died in Bogotá on 16 January 2025, at the age of 77.

 Sculpture

 Noble's bronze sculptures reflect more upon the normal cultural events that occur in Colombia, particularly those relating to the land and the life that is particular to that region of the world.
 His sculptures have covered events like coleo´s or "corralejas" - events native to where he grew up on the Colombian coast.

 Signature

-Noble signs his artwork with a caricature or logo representing his artistic name.
+Noble signed his artwork with a caricature or logo representing his artistic name.